Palace of the Reich President

 The Reich President's Palace (Reichspräsidentenpalais) was from 1919 to 1934 an official residence of the President of the Reich and the official seat of the German head of state.

 The palace was located at Wilhelmstrasse No. 73 in Berlin and housed the Office of the Reich President, which regulated all matters related to the function of the Reich President as a state institution.
-Private apartments of the President and some of his employees where in Palace as well as various representation and reception rooms.
+Private apartments of the President and some of his employees were located in the Palace as well as various representation and reception rooms.